-To verify the newly installed or replaced part, continue with "Verify an installed part using stand-alone diagnostics" on page 70.
+To verify the newly installed or replaced part, continue with "Verify an installed part using stand-alone diagnostics."

 Verify an installed part using stand-alone diagnostics

 If you have installed or replaced a part, verify that the system recognizes the new part.
 Use the procedure in this section to accomplish this task.